aamyli/ML-Intro/linear_regression_model/README.md

-runs as a folder together
+runs as a folder together**

+uses Flask as its back-end to perform a simple linear regression model to predict salaries based on given data

 TO RUN:
 download and type prompt: python app.py